Political offence exception: United States

 To determine what qualifies as an offence of a "political nature", a United States court adopted England's political incidence test in the 1894 case In Re Ezeta, in which El Salvador sought the extradition of its former president Carlos Ezeta.
 In the 1896 case Ornelas v.
 Ruiz, the sole Supreme Court case on the political offence exception, the Court held that a group of men charged with murder, arson, robbery, and kidnapping committed during the course of a raid in Mexico were extraditable.
 Although the raid occurred contemporaneously with the Yaqui Uprising, the court found that the raid was unrelated and non-political in nature.
 U.S. courts, unlike their English counterparts, have continued to follow a strict definition of "uprising" when applying the political incidence test; specifically in 1986 in Quinn v Robinson, the court would only allow application of the exception "when a certain level of violence exists and when those engaged in that violence are seeking to accomplish a particular objective"; it found that conditions in 1974–75 met the definition of "uprising" in Northern Ireland, but not in England where the offences occurred, and so Liam Quinn was ruled extraditable.

 U.S. courts also follow the "rule of non-inquiry", under which consideration of the political motivations of the requesting party is a matter left to the discretion of the executive branch as part of its power to conduct foreign relations.
 In the 1980s, extradition treaties with Mexico and the Netherlands made the entire question of what constitutes a political offence a question for the executive branch, which was described as "the death knell" for the political offence exception in U.S. law.
 Legislation around the same time proposed by Representative William J. Hughes (D-NJ) and Senator Strom Thurmond (R-SC) also attempted to develop more detailed and stringent guidelines for the political offence exception in an effort to prevent terrorists from taking recourse to it, but did not pass.
 This was followed by signing of a Supplementary Treaty between the United Kingdom and the United States in 1985, which sharply contracted the definition of a political offence with the aim of curbing Provisional Irish Republican Army members' recourse to this provision; it was the first U.S. treaty to contain such an exception.
+As Legal Advisor to the Reagan State Department Abraham Sofaer testified in 1985 before the signing of the U.S/U.K treaty: “Most of the violent crimes are covered by the treaty [...]
+In terms of the treaty with the United Kingdom, anyone who acts in that way would not be entitled to invoke the political offense exception."

+He faced fierce opposition from IRA sympathizers as a consequence.
+Senator Joe Biden compared the judiciary of the U.K to South Africa’s apartheid regime.
 Christopher Blakesley described this as "evisceration" of the exception.